TradeSgnl Logo

 Volume Type

-Method for calculating position size (Lots, Percentage of Balance, Percentage of Equity)
+Method for calculating position size (see details below)

 Required